skippyr/dragon_byte/README.md

 				<p>Applying the remaining variables of the cursor is up to you: you will have to manually apply them to your page elements.</p>
 			</ul>
 		<h3>Installation For X11</h3>
-			<p>You still to download one more for this installation:</p>
+			<p>For this installation, along with the common dependencies, you will have to download one more:</p>
 			<ul>
 				<li>xcursorgen</li>
 				<p>This is the utility tool from X11 that allows developers to create an X11 cursor from PNG files.</p>
 			</ul>
-			<p>After installing all the common and specific dependencies for this installation, follow these steps:</p>
+			<p>After installing all the dependencies, follow these steps:</p>
 			<li>Access the repository's directory.</li>
 			<pre><code>cd dragon_byte</code></pre>
 			<li>Execute the wizard script using the <code>create-x11-port</code> command.</li>